 - Incident severity

-Since many quality issues don’t appear until the software hits production, the ability to compare all metrics pre/post deploy is extremely helpful in understanding the impact of a specific release.
-This approach also allows teams to respond quickly and rollback a release or provide a quick resolution to any incidents that have occurred.
+Since many quality issues don’t appear until the software hits production, the ability to compare all metrics pre- and post-deploy is extremely helpful in understanding the impact of a specific release.
+This approach also allows teams to respond quickly and roll back a release or provide a quick resolution to any incidents that have occurred.

 Putting it all together

-Let’s put the five drivers of DevOps success – innovation and business success, customer experience, application performance, speed, and quality – together for one overall picture of the areas that you need to monitor and track (see Figure 1).
+Let’s put the five drivers of DevOps success—business success, customer experience, application and infrastructure performance, engineering velocity, and quality—together for one overall picture of the areas that you need to monitor and track.
 As we’ve shown in our Gamechanger Industries examples, it takes a focus across all these areas to deliver on the promise of DevOps and drive measurable business outcomes.

-The metrics included here are the example KPIs discussed previously.
-Depending on how much progress you’ve already made in achieving your company’s goals, you’ll need to decide which ones are most important to track at this time.
+Depending on how much progress you’ve already made in achieving your company’s goals, you’ll need to decide which KPIs are most important to track at this time.
 If you’re not tracking any or only some, it’s time to get started.
 You can do that by establishing a baseline and monitoring the metrics to make sure they are increasing or decreasing accordingly.

-Technical debt – coined by Ward Cunningham, developer of the first wiki, is the extra development effort required to rewrite/ improve code that teams incur as a result of doing what is necessary to release code quickly.2 According to Gene Kim – DevOps expert, co-author of The Phoenix Project, and founder of Tripwire – if you don’t pay your 20% debt-reduction tax, you’ll end up spending 100% to fix the accumulated issues.3
+Technical debt (a term coined by New Relic’s own Ward Cunningham, developer of the first wiki) is the extra development effort required to rewrite and improve code that teams incur as a result of doing what is necessary to release code quickly.
+According to DevOps expert Gene Kim, if you don’t pay your 20% debt-reduction tax, you’ll end up spending 100% to fix the accumulated issues.

 Getting the right data

-Now here’s the most important part of measuring success: data.
-Achieving DevOps success requires access to the right data, essentially all the KPIs you identified that you need to track and monitor as well as related insight into speed, application performance, customer experience, and business success.
+Now here’s the most important part of measuring success: the measurement of data.
+Achieving DevOps success requires access to the right data, essentially all the KPIs you identified that you need to track and monitor as well as related insight into engineering velocity, quality, application and infrastructure performance, customer experience, and business success.

-Getting the right data isn’t difficult, but you’ll need software analytics capabilities that capture data automatically and let you analyze, view, and share the data quickly and easily.
-The solution you choose should provide detailed, real-time and historical data on the five drivers of DevOps success.
+Getting the right data isn’t difficult, but you’ll need instrumentation capabilities that capture data automatically and let you analyze, view, and share the data quickly and easily.
+The solution you choose should provide detailed, real-time, and historical data on the five drivers of DevOps success.
 At a minimum, you’ll need capabilities that include:

-- Software Business Analytics: To create a data-driven culture across developers, operations, and business stakeholders, you need flexible tools including configurable dashboards and the ability to perform deeper technical analytics that quantify business success.
+- Robust analytics: To create a data-driven culture across developers, operations, and business stakeholders, you need flexible tools including configurable dashboards and the ability to perform deeper technical analytics that quantify business success.

 When evaluating a solution, keep in mind that tracking and monitoring data through a single platform simplifies and streamlines the management of your DevOps efforts.
 A single platform lets you share a unified view of your software across the team and across the business for better decisions.
 Having developers and operations using the same tool is very effective in driving a shared understanding of how software is deployed and operates.
 Integrated alerts, dashboarding, and analytics let everyone work smarter and respond faster.
 A software analytics platform such as New Relic offers all of the capabilities mentioned above and more, integrated into a holistic solution.